MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 4. Team Workflows
     - Remotes
     - Branch Management
-    - Merging and Merge Conflicts
+    - Merging
+    - Rebasing
-    - Rebasing and Rebase Conflicts
+    - Conflicts
 5. Do and Don't
     - Commit on the main Branch
     - Merge in Rebase Workflow